kiyanaw/kiyanaw-backend/README.md

  * reformat and push the data into the a "neutral" queue that will publish "known words" links
  * send out email notifications to anyone who has an interest in that particular region

+## Fresh Deployment Setup

+After deploying to a new AWS account, several manual configurations are required to get the system fully operational.
+See the [Fresh Amplify Deployment Checklist](docs/fresh_amplify_deploy_checklist.md) for detailed step-by-step instructions.